alvarogalloc/km-de-vida/Dev Log/Dev Log.md

 - Using free tiers of services to avoid costs
 - Frequent communication via group chat

-### What We'd Do Differently
-- Start with mobile-first design
-- Add more user feedback mechanisms
-- Plan for scalability from the beginning

 ---

 ## Impact & Future Vision